LittleSoterios/GolfTrader/README.md

 This project was completed over the course of one week, solely by myself.

-## Breif
+## Brief
 The brief for this project was to create a fullstack application using MongoDB, Express.js and Node.js implementing all CRUD operations and implementing user authorisation using OAuth2.

 ## Planning
 ERDs and Wireframes can be found in the planning directory on the repo.
 The inspiration for the frontend was taken from standard responsive e-commerce websites like eBay and Amazon.

 # Build Process
 The build process was split up into individual steps.
 These steps were: